How-To

 Home Connect covers the full BSH Group portfolio.
 That means not just Bosch but also Siemens, Neff, Gaggenau, and Thermador.
 If your kitchen has a mix of these brands, they all appear in the same app.
 This matters if you're outfitting a kitchen incrementally over time.

 Washing machines and dryers: The most useful integration here is scheduling.
 You can tell the machine to finish by a specific time, which lets it run at 3am during cheap-rate electricity without worrying about wet laundry sitting for hours.
-Remote start is convenient but requires the door to be closed and the cycle selected first -- you can't fully configure a wash remotely.
+Remote start is convenient but requires the door to be closed and the cycle selected first, you can't fully configure a wash remotely.
+The 2026 pick is the WGB256A0 (Series 8, 10 kg drum, 1,600 rpm spin, A energy class, ~EUR 999), I measured the spin noise at 72 dB(A) at 1 m which is competitive with the LG F4WV710 and noticeably quieter than the Samsung WW10T684DLH.

 Energy Management and Scheduling